adivardhan1000/INSE6130/README.md

 - create a virtualenv and set it up to use python 3.7 (if you are using pycharm, make sure your python enterpreter is pointing to venv)
 - python3 -
 - using pip, install PyQt5

+# Fix scripts:
+1. Each file is written for a particular CVE.
+The file has 2 functions: check() and fix().
+2. check() returns True if the docker is vulnerable to that CVE otherwise False.
+It also returns the logs when the script has ran.
+3. fix() returns True if the fix was successful without any errors otherwise it returns False.
+It also returns the logs when the script has ran.